Introduction

 'temperature': None}

-As we can see, data for setting up 1H-NMR spectrum of the acrylonitrile molecule has been stored together with its Molfile.
+object, data for setting up a 1H NMR spectrum of the acrylonitrile molecule has been stored together with its Molfile.

-To set up an NMR calculation we are only interested in some of the previous data.
-To retrieve it, use the spin_system
+To set up an NMR calculation, only a part of the previous data is needed.
+To retrieve only the essential values, the spin_system

 nmr_parameters = parameters.spin_system()